plone/documentation/docs/backend/widgets.md

 You might want to customize this widget frame for your own form.
 Below is an example of how to do it.

-Copy [`widget.pt`](https://github.com/plone/plone.app.z3cform/blob/master/plone/app/z3cform/templates/widget.pt) to your own package, and edit it.
+Copy [`widget.pt`](https://github.com/plone/plone.app.z3cform/blob/master/plone/app/z3cform/templates/widget.pt) to your own package, rename it as ``demo-widget.pt`` and edit it.

 Then add the following code to `configure.zcml`.
+Remember to fix the path of the template according to your own paths.

 ```xml
     <browser:page